helm/helm-2to3/README.md

 Error: open /home/usr1/.cache/helm/repository/local-index.yaml: no such file or directory
 ```

-A. Local respoitories are not copied to Helm v3.
+A. Local repositories are not copied to Helm v3.
 You therefore need to remove all local repositories from Helm v3 using `<helm3> repo remove` and re-add where
 required using `<helm3> repo add`.
 This is a necessary refresh to align references for Helm v3 and remove the conflict.
 It is worthwhile to also refresh the
 repository list afterwards: `<helm3> repo update`.
 You should then be able to run the chart dependency update command successfully.